TeamRizu/outfox-wiki/content/user-guide/games/gdgf.md

 ## History:

 This mode was added in Project OutFox.
 It started as the "guitar" mode, before the "gh" mode existed.
-Around the time the "gh" mode came into being, this mode got renamed to "gdgf", which is the current name.
+Around the time the "gh" mode came into being, this mode was renamed to "gdgf", which is the current name.

 This mode is selectable in the game select screen.

 ### Introduced:

 First Seen:
- * OutFox Alpha 4.6 RC2 - ``"Guitar5"`` (21 June 2020, The game is known as "Guitar" at thie point)
+ * OutFox Alpha 4.6 RC2 - ``"Guitar5"`` (21 June 2020, The game is known as "Guitar" at this point)
  * OutFox Alpha 4.6 RC2 - ``"Versus5"`` (21 June 2020)
  * OutFox Alpha 4.6 RC2 - ``"Guitar3"`` (21 June 2020)
  * OutFox Alpha 4.6 RC2 - ``"Versus3"`` (21 June 2020)